spring-cloud/spring-cloud-kubernetes/README.md

 - apply as `yaml` the content of any property named `application.yaml`
 - apply as properties file the content of any property named `application.properties`

+The single exception to the aforementioned flow is when the `ConfigMap` contains a **single** key that indicates the file is a YAML or Properties file.
+In that case the name of the key does NOT have to be `application.yaml` or `application.properties` (it can be anything) and the value of the property will be treated correctly.
+This features facilitates the use case where the `ConfigMap` was created using something like:

+`kubectl create configmap game-config --from-file=/path/to/app-config.yaml`

 Example:

 Let's assume that we have a Spring Boot application named ``demo`` that uses properties to read its thread pool